Seaford RFC: Youth rugby

 On 11 September 2005 a youth section was created, nicknamed "Seaford Storm" and coached by members of the starting XV (over 20s).
 This was especially pleasing for the town, as, especially due to the World Cup victory in 2003 by England, young, would-be rugby stars were increasingly in the mood to play the game, but the nearest local side was situated in Lewes, a full fifteen miles away.

 The team have been together since 10 September 2005, when the first training session was held and over 40 budding rugby players arrived (from ages of 12 through 15).
 Although this number has decreased on average, the number of paying members (£40 for up to two children and two parents) fluctuates week to week, along with new people attending the initially-free sessions.

-The youth section has now bloomed into a bustling community with age groups ranging from 7 years old up to Colts, and there are some very exciting individuals currently playing for the Colts side with a bright seniors future ahead of them at the club.
+The youth section has now grown into a community with age groups ranging from 7 years old up to Colts.